scalabridgelondon/lesson-plans/web/2-services-and-routing.md

 Write a route that matches `POST` urls to paths like `/api/task/<id>/close` where `<id>` should be an `Id`.
 At this point it's fine to return an empty `Ok` response.

+We'll need to make more changes to get the whole system working, but this is progress.

 [http4s]: https://http4s.org/
 [dsl]: https://github.com/http4s/http4s/tree/main/dsl/src/main/scala/org/http4s/dsl/impl